Boti21/multiple-account-git-gh/README.md

 ssh-keygen -t rsa -C "<work email used for GH>@mail.com" -f "<work account name or an alias>"
 ```

+This command will prompt you for a passphrase but this can be ignored by pressing Enter 2 times.

 After the keys are generated the directory will look like this:
 - `<personal account name or an alias>` and `<personal account name or an alias>.pub`